Wheel Alignment (Tracking)

 How is Wheel Alignment Corrected?

 Using sensitive laser alignment equipment, we inspect the vehicle free and advise of any deviation from the manufacturers settings.
 The great thing for you, our customer, is that we are working right at your door and our technician can talk you through the whole process - showing you the before and after results too.
-Each wheel has an adjustment point mounted beneath the vehicle which we use the alter the toe angle.
+Each wheel has an adjustment point mounted beneath the vehicle which we use to alter the toe angle.

 If you believe you may have a wheel alignment issue, please do mention it to our Support Team member when they contact you to appoint your job.
 They will discuss the service with you and allocate time within the job booking to offer a free check.
 Payment for any adjustment is made while the technician is on site with you via secure Chip and Pin.